 Physically warming up before exercise is critical to reduce the likelihood of sustaining an injury, and it also helps one to gradually feel more and more mentally in the mood and prepared for exercise too.
 In a similar way, dressing the part i.e. in exercise gear that you’re happy to wear and which makes you feel good and ready to go, helps to get you mentally in the right frame of mind for exercising too.
 Putting on the right music might also help to rev you up too.

 Now to clear something up for some people – stretches as a warm up are not recommended because this can weaken one’s maximum muscle and joint power output during the exercise session proper.
 And stretches that attempt to explore one’s full range of motion before one is sufficiently warmed up can themselves cause injuries.
-Stretches are great and are recommended as a dedicated exercise session, or as part of a dedicated exercise session, rather than as a warm up though.

 The recommended way to warm up is to basically gradually get every muscle and joint warm, such as via jogging on the spot and pumping your arms, in a way that slowly builds in intensity and range of motion.
 Being able to stretch fully is a sign that one’s warm up routine is complete – but stretching is not recommended as a warm up routine in itself.
 Stretches that attempt to explore your limits too soon, before your muscles and joints have sufficiently warmed and limbered up, is akin to flooring the gas pedal from a cold start on a cold day in a car before the oils and mechanics have all warmed up to the optimum temperature range – it’s not mechanically sympathetic and therefore risks premature damage to the car.